Herbert Jenner-Fust (cricketer)

-Herbert Jenner-Fust (14 August 1841 - 11 November 1940) was an English cricketer who played for Gloucestershire County Cricket Club.
-He was born at Beckenham in Kent in 1841 and died in Falfield in Gloucestershire in 1940 aged 99.
+Herbert Jenner-Fust (14 August 1841 – 11 November 1940) was an English cricketer who played for Gloucestershire County Cricket Club.

+Career

 Jenner-Fust made a single first-class appearance for the side, during the 1875 season, against Yorkshire.
 From the tailend, he scored a single run in the first innings in which he batted, and a duck in the second.

+Personal life

 Amongst Jenner-Fust's cricket-playing relatives were his brothers-in-law John Dyke, Percyvall Dyke and Thomas Dyke, his cousin Edwin Dyke, his father Herbert Jenner, his nephew Evan Nepean and his uncles Charles Jenner and Henry Lascelles Jenner.